lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

     snap install lxd --channel=3.0/stable

-For the LXD 2.0 stable release, use:

-    snap install lxd --channel=2.0/stable

 **Note:** If you previously had the LXD deb package installed, you can migrate all your existing data over with:

     lxd.migrate